mabur/mang_lang/readme.md

 d = area2(5, 4),
 }
 ```
+The functions `area1` and `area2` are equivalent.
+They expect the same input and return the same result.
+`area2` just uses syntactic sugar to make it its implementation more clear,
+by unpacking the elements of the input list.
 ## 3.V Function of Dictionary Definitions

 Mang lang provides syntactic sugar for defining functions that take multiple input,